Shopify/quilt/packages/react-async/README.md

 <MyComponent.Preload />;
 ```

-When relying on the library by not including usePreload or by using `DeferTiming.Idle`, we do not need to have
+When relying on the library by not including usePreload; in this case, we do not need to have.

 ```tsx
 <MyComponent.Preload />